Siddhesh9161/AirFly_--Siddhesh-Wagh-/README.md

 1. **`cleaned_flights.csv`** — Use this file if you want to rerun analyses, build new visuals or import into Power BI / other tools.
 2. **`flights_EDA.ipynb`** — Open in Jupyter Notebook to reproduce all EDA steps, generate visualizations, and inspect sample data.
 3. **`visualizations/` folder** — Contains static chart exports (PNG) which can be used in reports or presentations.
-4. **`PowerBI_Dashboard.pbix`** — Launch in Power BI Desktop to explore the interactive dashboard with filters, slicers, maps, and KPIs.
+4. **`US Flight Data 2015.pbit`** — Launch in Power BI Desktop to explore the interactive dashboard with filters, slicers, maps, and KPIs.
 5. **`EDA_Summary.csv`** — Quick overview of dataset metrics for reference or as input for reports.

 ## 🎯 Key Features & Insights